zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Terminology
 ===========

-The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

-"Branch" - The key words "branch" and "network upgrade" in this document are to be interpreted as described in [#zip-0200]_.
+Branch
+  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
+By definition, every block belongs to at most one branch.

+Hard fork
+  The creation of a new branch by a change in the consensus rules of the network.
+Nodes that do not recognize the new rules will continue to follow the old branch.

+Network upgrade
-"Network Upgrade" - An intentional hard fork undertaken by the community in order to improve the network.
+  An intentional hard fork undertaken by the community in order to improve the network.

-"Overwinter" - Code name for network upgrade zero.
+Overwinter
+  Code-name for the first ZCash network upgrade, also known as Network Upgrade 0.

 Abstract
 ========

-This proposal defines a new transaction format required for Network Upgrade Activation Mechanism [#zip-0200]_ and Transaction Expiry [#zip-0???]_.
+This proposal defines a new transaction format required for Network Upgrade Activation Mechanism [#zip-0200]_ and Transaction Expiry [#zip-0203]_.

-Related to [#zip-0143]_

 Motivation
 ==========